-These articles and discussions make me chipper about the decision – rather my parents’ insistence – that I travel towards the end of summer which means the end of holiday season and that too with a tour company that handled every detail.
+These articles and discussions continue to me very happy about that decision taken in 2017 – to travel towards the end of summer which means the end of holiday season and with a tour company that handled every detail.
 All I had to do was enjoy myself.
 And that brings me back to the other interesting places one must see when in the Isle of Skye.

 Fairy Glenn, Uig

 Most globetrotters who visit Skye head towards the Fairy Pools to see the colourful waterfalls.
-But rather than visiting the awfully crowded pools, Sean took us to the less known hence less crowded Fairy Glen, an otherworldly place near Uig.
-With little hills and a wild array of colourful flowers growing amid the lush green slopes, I wondered when Tinkerbell would pop out from behind a tree.
+But rather than visiting the awfully crowded pools, Sean took us to the lesser known, hence less crowded, Fairy Glen – an otherworldly place near Uig.
+With little hills and a wild array of colourful flowers growing amid the lush green slopes, I wondered when Tinkerbell would fly out from behind a tree.
 I even walked in the footsteps of a giant man and wondered over the stone formations at the foot of the slopes.
 Perhaps the magical people meet there each night for some hot chocolate and scary stories?
 Sit atop one of the hills and let the magical peace embrace you.
 But do be careful of the slippery paths and the sheep poop.
 I returned to the bus with scraped palms, a painful butt, and bruised dignity after sliding off some rocks.

 Three Sisters of Glen Coe